COMPANY

 A new polyamide polymerization plant (P2), a new spinning plant (H2) and a mechanical recycling unit are commissioned.
 Production of microfibers begins.

-NUREL's plastic division is created since, up to that moment, all the polymer produced in the plant was used for self-supply.
+NUREL's plastics division is created since, up to that moment, all the polymer produced in the plant was used for self-supply.
 The following year the commercial brand NOVAMID is launched.

-The first patent is published for the encapsulation technology used by NUREL, being the only company in the sector to produce cosmetic fibers.
+The first patent is published regarding the encapsulation technology used by NUREL, being the only company in the sector to produce cosmetic fibers.
 NUREL launches the range of cosmetotextiles with NOVAREL Aloe.

 Plant modifications are made in order to produce new high viscosity recipes suitable for film, allowing NUREL to enter this market.
 The production of nylon 66 yarn in spinning begins.

-In January, a modern H3 nylon spinning plant is inaugurated, replacing the original 1968 plant (H1).
+In January, a modern H3 nylon spinning plant was inaugurated to replace the original 1968 plant (H1).
 A year later, the plastics division is relaunched with a new brand name: PROMYDE.

 A Solid State Postcondensation unit is installed to produce high viscosity polyamide on a large scale, consolidating NUREL in the packaging and semi-finished products market.